-Your Dalton-in-Furness grass cutting specialist should also be capable of producing fascinating designs in your lawn by doing the mowing in alternate directions, with stripey, spiral or chequerboard patterns being the ultimate result.
-This is especially desirable if you have a large, open expanse of grass that is visible from your house or from a main road.
+Your Dalton-in-Furness grass cutting specialist should also be able to produce attractive designs in your lawn by mowing in alternating directions, with checkerboard, stripey or spiral patterns being the eventual result.
+This is especially desirable if you have a large, open area of grass that is visible from your house or from a main road.

-When you need frequent grass cutting in Dalton-in-Furness, it's sensible to ask prospective companies for references, since you will be wanting your lawn to get the best possible care, and positive feedback from past customers should go a long way to guaranteeing this
+When you need to have regular grass cutting in Dalton-in-Furness, it's always a wise idea to ask for references from any prospective companies, because you want your lawn to have the finest possible care, and positive feedback from previous clients will go a long way to making sure of this

 Lawn Scarifying